krisjhamilton/frontend-nanodegree-arcade-game/README.md

 * When the 'Level Progression' bar completely fills, the character progresses the next level.
 As the character progresses through each level, the enemies move faster and faster.

 ##### Life
-* The life bar is your life for the entire game session.
-Every level you pass, the life bar remains the same.
-When all life is gone, the game is over and the character will need to start again from level one.
+* The life bar represents the characters life for the entire game session.
+Every level you pass, the life bar remains the same as it was on the previous level.
+When the character life is empty, the game is over and the character will need to start again from level one...
+Rinse and repeat